Ancient Tombs and Night Markets

 For many, this archaeological wonder is the primary reason to visit Xi’an.
 The site was famously discovered in 1974 by local farmers, revealing thousands of life-sized statues created to guard the tomb of Emperor Qin Shi Huang.
 While vast hangars now cover the excavation pits, seeing the sheer scale of the army in person is a highlight for any traveller researching imperial history.
 Visitors can peer into the trenches to see warriors, horses, and chariots in various states of restoration.
 It is a powerful reminder of the immense labour dedicated to the afterlife during the Qin Dynasty.

 Did you know?
 When first unearthed, these figures were painted in brilliant reds, blues, and greens.
-However, the ancient lacquer reacted almost instantly to the dry air, causing the colours to curl and disappear in seconds, which is why the warriors appear stone-grey today.
+However, the ancient lacquer reacted almost instantly to the dry air, causing the colours to flake and disappear in seconds, which is why the warriors appear stone-grey today.

 Cycling the City Wall